How to Keep Your Eyes Healthy

 - The rubbing of your eyes encourages the tear ducts to produce more fluids thus alleviating the symptoms of dry, irritated eyes.
 However, this is counterproductive.
 The continual rubbing will only exasperate the problem and worsen your dry eye symptoms.

-- Interestingly enough, when we naturally rub our fatigued eyes or face with our hands, we are in a sense stimulating the nervous system causing our body to respond by mildly slowing down the heart rate helping us to relax or de-stress and eventually fall asleep.
-Again, this is certainly a habit you do not want to fall victim to as a number of long-term health problems could eventually arise.
+- Interestingly enough, when you rub your fatigued eyes or face with your hands, you are in a sense stimulating the nervous system causing your body to respond by mildly slowing down the heart rate, helping you to relax or de-stress, and thereby inducing a sense of calm.
+While it may offer momentary relief, safer alternatives should be used to address the underlying cause of eye strain.

 - Pushing against the eyeball itself as you vigorously rub it could very easily damage the delicate structures inside the eye.
 The amount of force you use could be enough to cause pressure to build at the back of your eye socket disturbing the optic nerve and could eventually lead to severe problems down the road.
 Have you ever experienced temporary blurriness following a rubbing episode?
 Well, that is proof that your eye is retaliating against the pressure that has built up due to the lack of blood flow.